jsammarco/AXIS_VAPIX_API_TOOLS/README.md

 - Uses **Basic or Digest auth** automatically (`curl --anyauth` equivalent).
 - Method-aware prompts in the interactive menu:
   - `addText` / `setText`: guided prompts for camera number, position, colors, and text (newlines normalized to `%0A`).
-  - `remove`: prompts for overlay identity + camera.
+  - `remove`: prompts only for overlay identity (with optional context echo).
   - All other methods accept key=value pairs plus optional extra params.
   - Shows the JSON payload **and the equivalent curl command** before sending the request.

 Run fully from the CLI: